sebashtioon/Godot-Buoyancy-Test/README.md

 ## Includes;
 - Customizable water shader
 - A water mask to prevent mesh clipping
-- A boat model that has buouancy implemented
+- A boat model that has buoyancy implemented